 Lord Somers Camp is located on Western Port Bay approximately a one hour drive from Melbourne, on the southern side of the Mornington Peninsula in Victoria.
 The camp venue is set the in spacious natural surroundings of the Coolart Wetlands and Somers Beach Reserve.

-A large marquee tent will be set up to house the proceedings and accomodate the ritual fire ceremonies central to Navaratra celebrations.
+A large marquee tent will be set up to house the proceedings and accommodate the ritual fire ceremonies central to Navaratra celebrations.
 It is therefor vital that attendees bring plenty of warm clothing, wooly socks, sitting cushion and blanket to stay warm.

 During the residential retreat afternoon private poojas (devotional ceremonies) conducted by the Brahmin priests accompanying Gurudev can be arranged and paid for separately.
 Two group poojas will also be held for those who wish to participate.
 Flowers and fruit are normally offered during the pooja and these will be available on site.